 Additionally, Mr. Arrigo has led healthcare investor diligence for Merger and Acquisition transactions totaling over $4 billion.

-Mr. Arrigo and his team are experience in all aspects of the Patient Protection and Affordable Care Act (PPACA), HITECH Act, ICD-10, and HIPAA Privacy and Security.
+Mr. Arrigo and his team are experienced in all aspects of the Patient Protection and Affordable Care Act (PPACA), HITECH Act, ICD-10, and HIPAA Privacy and Security.

 The team has experience in expert witness work related to: